-- (a) The directors may appoint an executive officer for a period, at the remuneration and on the conditions the directors decide. - (b) The remuneration payable by the company to an executive officer must not include a commission on, or percentage of, operating revenue. - (c) The directors may: - (i) delegate to an executive officer any powers, discretions and duties they decide; - (ii) withdraw, suspend or vary any of the powers, discretions and duties given to an executive officer; and - (iii) authorise the executive officer to delegate any of the powers, discretions and duties given to the executive officer. - (d) An act done by a person acting as an executive officer is not invalidated by: - (i) a defect in the person's appointment as an executive officer; - (ii) the person being disqualified to be an executive officer; or - (iii) the person having vacated office, if the person did not know that circumstance when the act was done.
+- (a) The directors must appoint an executive officer for a period, at the remuneration and on the conditions the directors decide. - (b) The remuneration payable by the company to an executive officer must not include a commission on, or percentage of, operating revenue. - (c) The directors may: - (i) delegate to an executive officer any powers, discretions and duties they decide; - (ii) withdraw, suspend or vary any of the powers, discretions and duties given to an executive officer; and - (iii) authorise the executive officer to delegate any of the powers, discretions and duties given to the executive officer.